Butter For Brain Health

 The journey towards optimal brain function is not solely dependent on what we consume; it is also closely tied to our overall lifestyle.

-Regular exercise, adequate sleep, and stress reduction techniques such as or yoga are all crucial elements in supporting a healthy mind.
+Regular exercise, adequate sleep, and stress reduction techniques such as meditation or yoga are all crucial elements in supporting a healthy mind.

 The food we eat plays a significant role too; however, it’s essential to maintain a diversified diet instead of focusing on solitary items like butter.